-Small Biz Saturday is SO important – especially in 2020!
+Small Biz Saturday is SO important – all eyes are on you!

 Small Business Saturday is tailor-made for small businesses everywhere.
 It’s the one day of the year that you have a definite advantage and you do not want to miss out!
 Whether you’re in a retail-driven main street community or a little more removed, there are steps that can be taken to ensure you stand out in the crowd.
 Just don’t do it alone!
 Small Business Saturday is about shopping small, of course, but it’s also about building community (not surprising that it’s our favorite day of the year!).
 So…let’s get started!